Gear & ReviewsGear ReviewsBoxingMuay ThaiSolo Training

 • Kicks are treated as fitness reps, not strikes.

-5. Shadow Boxing App – Best for Hands-First Shadow Work
+5. The Shadow Boxing App — Shadow Rounds with Kickboxing Out of Beta

 Pros: